• Skip to primary navigation

 • Preheat oven to 350℉.
 Line a baking sheet with parchment paper and set aside.

 • Working with one ball of dough at a time, roll dough out on a floured surface into a 9-10 inch circle (the edges will be rough, this is fine).
-Top each circle with about ¼ cup of jam, spreading gently to the edges with a spatula.
+Top each circle with ¼ cup of jam, spreading gently to about ½" from the edge.

 • Slice each circle into four quarters, then slice each quarter into three even wedges (each circle makes 12 total).
-Starting at the outside edge, roll each wedge up into a crescent shape.
+Pull each wedge away from the circle and starting at the outside edge, roll up into a crescent shape.
 Place onto prepared baking sheet with the points facing down (so they don't unroll in the oven).

 Equipment Recommendations